notenail/notenail.github.io/_posts/2019-05-21-cv-ml-deeplearining.md

 - Statistics: Pandas, scipy
 - Deep Learning: Keras

 To learn introductory image processing you can start this mini tutorial series by wonderful sentdex.
-For advance learners, I would recommend this course, it is really good and tbh, quite interesting.
+For advance learners, I would recommend Aaron Bobick's through course "Introduction to computer vision" on udacity as it is really good and quite interesting.

 Good Luck!